AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/configuration.md

 ### Prerequisites

-* Adobe Commerce instance installed on local machine.
+- An Adobe Commerce instance installed on the local machine.

 ### Configuration